revaturelabs/interviewquestions/Python/Python-Datatypes/Set.md

 <details><summary> <b>Show Answer</b> </summary>

-- List:[]
+> List:[]
-    - List is Mutable and ordered/indexed.
+   > - List is Mutable and ordered/indexed.
-    - List allows duplicate values.
+   > - List allows duplicate values.
-    - It can stroe any data type str,list,set,tuple,int and dictionary.
+   > - It can stroe any data type str,list,set,tuple,int and dictionary.

-- Set:{}
+> Set:{}
-    - Set is Mutable and unordered.
+   > - Set is Mutable and unordered.
-    - Set not allow duplicate values.
+   > - Set not allow duplicate values.
-    - Inside of dictionary key can be int,str,and tuple only values can be of any data type int,str,list,tuple,set and dictionary.
+   > - Inside of dictionary key can be int,str,and tuple only values can be of any data type int,str,list,tuple,set and dictionary.
 </details>

+---

-2.How will you add list items into a Set?
+2.How will you add list of items into a Set?

 <details><summary> <b>Show Answer</b> </summary>

-- In python we can use the update() method of a set, to add list of items into a set.
+> In python we can use the update() method of a set, to add list of items into a set.

 **Example**: